 To explain what an expat mortgage is, we should first explain what it means to be an expat.
-An expat is someone who’s currently residing in a country that they’re not a national of.
+An expat is someone who’s currently residing in a country where they’re not a national of that country.
 You’re a UK expat if you’re from the UK but live abroad.

 An expat mortgage is a mortgage you’d take out on a property in the UK while you’re a UK expat – i.e. a UK national living abroad.
 If you're not a UK national but live abroad and want to buy property in the UK, you would still require an expat mortgage.
 An expat mortgage is different from an overseas mortgage, which is where you take out a mortgage for a property that’s not in the UK but overseas.

 Do You Need an Expat Mortgage Broker?

-Most high street lenders don’t offer expat mortgages because they can’t easily credit search applicants who aren't in the UK, therefore you’ll need an expat mortgage broker like John Charcol for this kind of mortgage.
+Most high street lenders don’t offer expat mortgages because they can’t easily credit search applicants who aren't in the UK and this takes time, therefore you’ll need an expat mortgage broker like John Charcol for these kinds of specialist mortgages.

 If you want an overseas mortgage, you could approach a UK lender with branches in the country in which you want to buy a property, or an overseas broker or lender.

 Types of Expat Mortgages UK

 You can get expat mortgages and expat remortgages for residential and buy-to-let properties.
-They’re available on repayment and interest-only bases, as well as with fixed, tracker and discount rates.
+They’re available on repayment and interest-only bases, and can feature fixed, tracker, or discounted rates.